deepakcm34/Kubeadm-aws/README.md

     sudo sysctl -p

+NB: If you want to reduce the admin overhead and avoid the above 1-10 steps to do manually, you can use the "instance-with-bootstrap-template".
+Please go through the README.md under "instance-with-bootstrap-template"
 ---------------------------------------------------------------

 By default kubeadm does not support cloud providers, so that we need to pass the --cloud-provider=aws argument while initializing the kubeadm, otherwise we wont able to integrate the cluster with the AWS.